chromaxyz/reflex/README.md

   - [~1048](test/ImplementationGas.t.sol) gas on the subsequent warm call.
   - [~14967](test/ImplementationGas.t.sol) gas on the initial cold batched transaction call.
   - [~3467](test/ImplementationGas.t.sol) gas on the subsequent warm batched transaction call.
-- A built-in upgradeable installer allowing you to add, upgrade and deprecate modules throughout the application lifespan.
+- A built-in installer allowing you to add, upgrade and deprecate modules throughout the application lifespan.
 - Has a global reentrancy lock capable of covering every storage-modifying method in the inheriting application.

 Noteably this is a so-called framework, a single well-tested implementation rather than a specification.